Great We Grow

 Preparing Our Youngest Children for Kindergarten & Life

 Education starts at birth, with 90% or more of all brain development occurring before age 5.
 When children are ready for kindergarten and can read proficiently in third grade, they are more likely to graduate from high school, earn higher wages, stay out of the criminal justice system and live healthier lives.
-But today, less than half our children in Hillsborough County are not prepared for kindergarten.
+But today, 48% of our children in Hillsborough County are not prepared for kindergarten.

 About Great We Grow